johnriforgiate/ksu-cis-301-301f16-johnriforgiate/readme.md

 you (contact us at help-301@santoslab.org).
-However, it might be prudent to first try to find answers at https://stackoverflow.com or https://google.com as it is highly likely that someone else have already asked the questions that you have in mind (and answered them thoroughly).
+However, it might be prudent to first try to find answers at https://stackoverflow.com or https://google.com as it is highly likely that someone else has already asked the questions that you have in mind (and answered them thoroughly).